semanticarts/gist/docs/Contributing.md

   - Minor: two reviewers
   - Patch: one reviewer
 - You should assign exactly this number, or at most one more.
 If too many reviewers are assigned the result can be confusion.
-- Many issues are general enough to be reviewed by any Semantic Arts ontologist; some may require specific expertise.
+- Many issues are general enough to be reviewed by any ontologist; some may require specific expertise.
 Use your judgement.
 This might be the time to use the "at most one more" prerogative.
 - Reviewers must be internal to Semantic Arts.
 - As well as designating reviewers, you should assign the PR &mdash; but not the issue &mdash; to the reviewers.
 This makes the assignee visible on the project board so it is clear who is currently responsible for moving the PR forward.